qfall/schemes/README.md

 - We recommend [our tutorial](https://qfall.github.io/book) to start working with qFALL.

 ## What does qFALL-schemes offer?
-qFALL-schemes collects prototype implementations of lattice-based constructions to reuse them more easily in more complex constructions or protocols.
+qFALL-schemes collects prototype implementations of lattice-based constructions to audit, modify, extend, and reuse them more easily in more involved constructions or protocols.

 List of prototypes
 - [Public Key Encryption](https://docs.rs/qfall-schemes/latest/qfall_schemes/pk_encryption/index.html)